Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 - About 6,000 active registered aircraft

-- Two Amtrak passenger train routes; the Hiawatha Service between Milwaukee and Chicago carries around 800,000 passengers each year
+- Two Amtrak passenger train routes; the Hiawatha Service between Milwaukee and Chicago carries more than 820,000 passengers each year

-- 29 commercial ports handle more than 40 million tons of cargo each year
+- More than 30 million tons of cargo handled by ports each year

 Bicycle and pedestrian facilities

-- 11% of all Wisconsin trips are made by walking or bicycling
+- 9 percent of all Wisconsin trips are made by walking or bicycling

 Questions about the content of this page: